-World News (SGMag) At last count reports say over 100,000 people have died since thecivil war in Syria began and of this count estimates show nearly 33 percent were children.
+World News (SGMAG) At last count reports say over 100000 dead in Syria since civil war began and of this count estimates show nearly 33 percent were children.
 How many children must die before the international community intercedes?
 At least on the behalf of the thousands of children dying in Syria.
 By Ally Briscoe, World News

 Since 2012, the National Coalition for Syrian Revolutionary and Opposition Party has been struggling to retake the country out of hands of Syrian President Bashar al-Assad’s government.
 They accuse the Al-Assad administration as a tyrannical dictatorship who engages in acts such as death squads against political opposition, false arrests against civil rights activist, voter repression, and unlawful imprisonment.